thestippe/thestippe.github.io/_drafts/statistics/gp.md

 Notice that the $p=0$ kernel is sometimes named exponential or Ornstein-Uhlenbeck kernel, and it defines a Markov process.
-An GP defined by the exponential kernel is equivalent to a AR(1) process.
+An GP defined by the exponential kernel is equivalent to an AR(1) process.

 ### The cosine kernel